Electrum9/assignment4-l3d/assignment4.md

 Above are the learning rates and scheduler used.
 The default Adam optimizer was used.

+Reducing the number of Gaussians to ~1000 also aided in the optimization, though adding a few more (around several 100 or so) didn't seem to affect the results much.

 ![Using the learning configuration for the easy scene.](./Q1/output/q1_harder_training_final_renders.gif)

 ![Using the custom learning configuration.](./Q1/output/q1_harder_training_final_renders_good.gif)